 Let me answer this by posing another question.
-Imagine two stores, located at the centre of Oxford Street in London and that Google is the street.
-Both are clothes stores, both have a clear sign and both show clearly what they are selling.
+Imagine two stores, located on Oxford Street in London and that Google is the street.

-One shop has the latest fashion in their window and their store is easy to navigate.
-Inside they have a big catalogue on all their products and outside they have multiple signs along the street showing advertisements/social media.
+One shop has neatly laid out products in their window.
+Inside they have a big catalogue on all their products and outside they have multiple signs clearly showing advertisements/social media.

-The other shop’s window shows outdated clothes, whereas their store is difficult to navigate.
+The other shop’s window is a mess.
+It’s difficult to see what they’re selling and their store is hard to navigate.
 Their catalogue is just a small brochure and they have no outside adverts or social media.

 Which store are people more likely to go to and has a better presence on the street?